U.S. Army Ranks and InsigniasUpdated: February 9, 2023

 Sergeant Major of the Army (SMA/E-9)

-The Sergeant Major in the Army acts as the chief advisor to the chief of staff of the Army.
+The Sergeant Major of the Army acts as the chief advisor to the chief of staff of the Army.
 Only one soldier is appointed to this special rank.

 Warrant Officers are tactical and technical experts.
 Their responsibilities include training soldiers, organizing and advising on missions and serving as technical experts and trusted counsel.